chrisewilliams2006-jpg/BreastDM-Reproduction/Notes/Project_Notes.md

 ## 6/28/2026

-### Creating the Dataset
+### Creating the Dataset, needs to be in this format:

-* The dataset given from the link is very obscure and difficult to format.
-I wonder why they didnt just give me the correct useable dataset.
-I need the dataset to be in this format:

 <img width="512" height="366" alt="image" src="https://github.com/user-attachments/assets/60480a30-1247-4220-86d7-c22070cd1a6d" />